Delhi Police dealt with challenging cases like Shraddha murder, Sulli deals in 2022 | Law-Order

 But it was Delhi Police which in November got the lead and started frantically searching for Walkar's body parts.
 Following Poonawala's confession, police scanned through various forest areas and even a pond in Madangir was emptied to look for Walkar's missing body parts.
 Police have recovered more than 13 body parts from forest areas of Mehrauli and Gurugram.
 The investigators got a headway when the DNA samples extracted from the bones recovered from the blood traced found at the house where Walkar was murdered matched with samples of her father.
 Polygraph test and narco analysis were also conducted on Poonawala.
 Even though reports of these tests are not admissible in court but his confessions made during the tests will help in further investigation.

-Another horrific incident took place in December wherein two masked men on a bike flung acid on a 17-year-old girl who was attacked minutes after she left her west Delhi home for school.
+3. Uttam Nagar acid attack: In December , two masked men on a bike flung acid on a 17-year-old girl who was attacked minutes after she left her west Delhi home for school.
 The attack took place at Mohan Garden near Uttam Nagar and the girl suffered eight per cent facial burns.
 Later, the same evening, three men including the victim's neighbour were arrested in connection with the incident.
 The main accused had procured the acid through Flipkart following which police sent a notice to the e-commerce platform in this regard.
-The girl had been a friend of the main accused for a long time but they had a breakup two-three months ago and she stopped talking to him.
+The girl was a friend of the main accused for a long time but they had a breakup two-three months ago and she stopped talking to him.
 To take revenge, he planned the attack.

-In May, another gut-wrenching incident took place in which 27 people were charred or asphyxiated after a massive blaze engulfed a commercial building in outer Delhi's Mundka area.
-The fire started from the first floor that housed a CCTV camera office and router manufacturing and assembling company.
-DNA sampling methodology was used to identify the bodies which were completely charred.
-Meanwhile, arrest of fact-checking website Alt News co-founder Mohammad Zubair in June caught international attention with journalists and activists criticising his arrest.
-According to police, Zubair was arrested for allegedly hurting religious sentiments through one of his tweets that had a questionable image with a purpose to deliberately insult the god of a particular religion.
-In June, a case against Zubair was registered under sections 153A (promoting enmity between different groups on grounds of religion, race, place of birth, language etc.) and 295A (deliberate and malicious act intended to outrage religious feelings) of the Indian Penal Code (IPC).

-Like the Delhi Police, the Mumbai Police had also registered a case against unidentified persons following complaints about the doctored photographs being put up for 'sale' on the Bulli Bai app.
+Like Delhi Police, Mumbai Police had also registered a case against unidentified persons following complaints about the doctored photographs being put up for 'sale' on the Bulli Bai app.

 During investigation, the Cyber Cell of Delhi Police cracked the case with the arrest of 20-year-old Niraj Bishnoi, who was the creator and main conspirator behind the Bulli Bai app, which targeted Muslim women by putting up doctored photographs of them without their consent, was arrested from Jorhat in Assam.